 Keeping the Faith in Grad School

 Column Description: Writing as a Christian who is a doctoral student at a public institution of higher learning, Lakelyn reflects on how graduate students can maintain their faith in graduate school when it seems hard to do.
 This column is not about how to “beat” the “other” side in debates about religion or secular ideas.
 It is not a column about winning arguments or converting people.
-Rather, it is about cultivating Christian mindsets to various struggles in graduate school and navigating what it means to be a Christian and a scholar. is about cultivating Christianly mindsets to various struggles in graduate school and navigating what it means to be a Christian and a scholar.
+Rather, it is about cultivating Christian mindsets to various struggles in graduate school and navigating what it means to be a Christian and a scholar.

 By Lakelyn Taylor